 Ankle pain can severely impair your ability to move around, play sports, and enjoy life.
-Podiatrists Jacob Reinkraut, DPM, FACFAS, Michelle Suh, ABPM, and Suneel Basra, DPM, FACFAS at Complete Foot & Ankle in Ridgewood and Garfield, New Jersey can diagnose and treat the underlying issue causing your pain.
+Podiatrists Jacob Reinkraut, DPM, FACFAS, Michelle Suh, ABPM; Danny Gomez, DPM; and Edward Costa, DPM at Complete Foot & Ankle in Ridgewood and Garfield, New Jersey can diagnose and treat the underlying issue causing your pain.
 If ankle pain interferes with your life, call Complete Foot & Ankle or book an appointment online today.

 There are over a dozen common diseases and injuries that may be responsible for your ankle pain.
 Ankle sprains are one of the most prevalent causes, comprising 85% of ankle injuries.

 Other common traumatic and overuse injuries that cause ankle pain include:

 Diseases that may cause ankle pain without injury include:

 Arthritis is a common disease that causes crippling pain and inflammation in the affected joints.
 Osteoarthritis, the most common form of this disease, causes the cartilage at the ends of your bones to break down.
 Arthritis creates ankle pain by making your bones grind together when you move.

 Arthritis may be causing your ankle pain if you experience any of these signs or symptoms:

 Gout is another of over 100 forms of arthritis that can affect your joints, causing ankle pain.
 Gout most frequently affects the joint in your big toe, but it can happen to any joint in your body, including the ankles.